How do I leave a tip?

 • A tipster having received the benefit of full legal advice may, for his or her own reasons, elect to waive the privilege.

-A full and more detailed explanation of these principles can be found on the Canadian Crime Stoppers website
+A full and more detailed explanation of these principles can be found on the Canadian Crime Stoppers website.

 What happens when an arrest is made?

 If the tip information helped the police make an arrest, the officer on the file will submit a form to the Crime Stoppers board stating this.
 The board meets monthly to review the solved cases and determine a reward amount (between $50 and $2,000) for the tipster.
 At this point, a note is made on the file.
+Please note that depending on the complexity of the case, the process may take some time but we are committed to providing rewards for your information.

 How do I check my tip?